Postman67/furryville-index/api.md

 This document provides comprehensive documentation for all API endpoints in the Furryville Index Flask application.

+## Database
+The application uses **MySQL** as its database backend, connected via PyMySQL driver.
+The database is hosted on Railway at `mysql.railway.internal`.

 ## API Endpoints

 ### 1. Health Check Endpoints